OBESTMAN/spotify_clone/README.md

 1. **Debounce Logic**
    Implement a debounce mechanism to reduce the frequency of API calls during rapid user input in the search field.
 This would optimize performance and reduce server load.
    > **Note:** Implementation would be done after securing necessary permissions.

 2. **Caching with sqflite**
    Introduce caching using `sqflite` to enable offline access and improve usability in areas with weak or unstable internet connections.

-3. **Expanded Unit Testing**
-   Conduct more extensive unit testing to ensure better coverage and reliability.
-Additional tests would include:
-   - Verifying correct UI behavior when switching between **Albums** and **Artists** tabs.
-   - Ensuring accurate rendering of search results based on user input.

 4. **Onboarding Flow**
    Design and implement a proper onboarding experience to guide first-time users through the app’s features, ensuring they fully understand its functionality and capabilities.